+This manual is copyrighted by the author.
 This educational product is only for noncommercial, nonprofit use and may not be copied or reproduced by any means, in any format, or in any media including electronic forms, without explicit written permission of the author.